SchrodingersGat/KiBoM/README.md

 ## Example - HTML Output

 A simple schematic is shown below.
 Here a number of resistors, capacitors, and one IC have been added to demonstrate the BoM output capability.
+Some of the components have custom fields added ('Vendor', 'Rating', 'Notes')

 ![alt tag](example/schem.png?raw=True "Schematic")